This decadent quinoa gluten free chocolate cake super moist and fudgy, flourless, and not too rich. Plus, it’s naturally dairy free and gluten free!

 Making this quinoa gluten free chocolate cake as I’ve specified below (no milk, more cocoa powder, oil instead of butter) not only made a similarly moist and tender cake.

 It also made a chocolate cake that rises without sinking very much at all.
 And it doesn’t matter whether you make it with cooked quinoa or cooked whole grain teff, made on the stovetop according to the basic package directions with water.

 If you do decide to use cooked teff instead of cooked quinoa, you should know a few things about whole teff.
 The individual grains of this ancient nutritional powerhouse are super tiny, but you’ll need the whole grains and not teff flour for this recipe.

 When you cook the teff in water, you’ll a ratio of 4 parts water to 1 part whole grain teff.
 For example, if you’d like to cook 1/2 cup of whole grain teff (raw), you’ll need 2 cups of boiling water.
 You’ll find that it cooks like porridge, and becomes firm as it cools like polenta.

-You can crumble the cooked and cooled teff or you can let it take the shape of the bowl that it’s in, and throw that right into your blender to make the cake batter.
-And I’ve recently discovered that you don’t even need to cook the quinoa.
+I’ve also recently discovered that you don’t even need to cook the quinoa.
 You can just soak it in water for about 12 hours and blend away.
 Amazing!

 Ingredients and Substitutions

-Egg-Free: That is a tough one, indeed.
+That is a tough one.
 There are two eggs in this cake, and you can try a “chia egg” (1 tablespoon ground chia seeds + 1 tablespoon lukewarm water, mixed and allowed to gel), but the eggs are very important in this cake.